-During this long and successful career, Dr Marshall was never happier than when holding a senior post in the Home Office Radio Communications division, bringing together his scientific interest and administrative skills.
+During this long and successful career, Dr Marshall was never happier than when holding a senior post in the Home Office Radio Communications division, bringing together his scientific interest and

 Representing the UK on international committees, his command of languages made him the natural hub during complex overseas negotiations.

 Fluent in German, French and Dutch - self-taught simply by listening to Dutch radio, he could additionally converse in Italian and Russian.